Case-data analysis & UK legal information — for self-represented litigants

 £69 / month

-Everything in Standard plus monthly 30-min 1-to-1 call with the founder, full automation scripts, Claude Code setup guide, and priority email support.
+Everything in Standard plus Judge Intelligence (10 priority judges), OCR for scanned documents, inbox forwarding, batch document upload, monthly 30-min 1-to-1 call with the founder, and priority email support.

 Everything in Standard